 Sheffield Steam and Heritage Centre operates a 1 km section of 610mm gauge railway at Sheffield.
 On display at the site are the former Sheffield railway station and various items of machinery.
 Trains operate on the first weekend of each month using a former Commonwealth Carbide 0-4-0 well tank steam locomotive and heritage passenger carriages.
 Sheffield is the location for Steamfest on the first weekend of March each year, featuring displays of vintage machinery, traction engines, vintage cars and tractors, as well as other activities and entertainment.
 Sheffield is approximately 270 km north of Hobart.

 Tasmanian Transport Museum

 The Tasmanian Transport Museum has a collection of steam and diesel locomotives, railcars, passenger and goods rolling stock, trams, buses and other historical items.
 Exhibits include former Tasmanian Government Railways steam locomotives, a Climax logging locomotive, and X1, the first mainline diesel locomotive to operate in Australia.
 Also at the site are the former Newtown railway station building and former Botanic Gardens signal box.
-The museum is open on weekends and some public holidays.
+The museum is open on Sundays and some public holidays.
 Train rides operate twice each month, using a rail motor on the first Sunday and a steam locomotive on the third Sunday.
 The museum is located at Glenorchy, a northern suburb of Hobart.

 Wee Georgie Wood Steam Railway

 Wee Georgie Wood Steam Railway operates a 1924 0-4-0 well tank steam locomotive Wee Georgie Wood along 1.6 km of 610 mm gauge railway at Tullah in the west coast region of Tasmania.
 The railway also has two other steam locomotives, one of which is partly restored, a diesel-mechanical locomotive, and two heritage passenger carriages.
-Trains operate on the first Sunday and the last Saturday and Sunday of each month from October to May.
+Trains operate on selected Saturdays and Sundays of each month from October to April.
 Tullah is approximately 310 km north-west of Hobart.